louisbirla/alam/content/Terms/Self.md

+---
+title: "Self"
+---

-The concept of "self" is a [Perspective](Terms/Perspective.md) brought about by what is called one's concious.
+The concept of "self" is a [Perspective](Terms/Perspective.md) brought about by what is called one's conscious.
 Through [Nature](Terms/Nature.md), humans have a complicated array of perspectives arranged in a way capable of "thought," on it's own capable of perspective.
-The array of perspectives can be thought of as a concious.
+The array of perspectives can be thought of as a conscious.

 This concept of "self" is great since it allows for us to "assume" control of our otherwise deterministic actions.
 Just by giving ourselves a new perspective, we are able to modify the nature of our bodies, like overcoming addictions or [practicing](Terms/Practice.md) good habits.